merkle-open/NitroNet/README.md

 ### What's NitroNet ?

-NitroNet is a full integration of Nitro-Frontends into ASP.NET.
-Nitro itself based on the Template-Engine handlebars.js.
-NitroNet using the same Template-Engine as Nitro with the parsing framework [Veil](https://github.com/csainty/Veil/tree/master/Src/Veil.Handlebars) of [Chris Sainty](https://github.com/csainty) and combine the best of both worlds.
-In summary, NitroNet is a completely new and simple View-Engine for ASP.NET MVC Web Applications.
+NitroNet is a full integration of Nitro frontends into ASP.NET.
+Nitro itself is based on the template engine handlebars.js.
+NitroNet uses the same template engine as Nitro with the parsing framework [Veil](https://github.com/csainty/Veil/tree/master/Src/Veil.Handlebars) of [Chris Sainty](https://github.com/csainty) and combine the best of both worlds.
+In summary, NitroNet is a completely new and simple view engine for ASP.NET MVC web applications.
 NitroNet is created by [Fabian Geiger](https://github.com/fgeiger).

-### Subprojects
+### Sub projects
-As a popular Subproject, we have extend NitroNet to use this .Net View-Engine in the Web Content Management System [Sitecore](http://www.sitecore.net).
-You can find more informations about this Project under [NitroNetSitecore](https://github.com/namics/NitroNetSitecore).
+As a popular sub project, we have extend NitroNet to use this .Net view engine in the Web Content Management System [Sitecore](http://www.sitecore.net).
+You can find more informations about this project under [NitroNetSitecore](https://github.com/namics/NitroNetSitecore).

 ## Installation

 ### Preconditions
-You need a own Nitro Project as precondition of this installation manuel.
+You need your own Nitro project as precondition of this installation manuel.
 Please follow the beautiful guide of Nitro: [Link](https://github.com/namics/generator-nitro/)

-### Step 1 - Create a ASP.NET MVC Application
+### Step 1 - Create a ASP.NET MVC application
-Create a ASP.NET MVC Solution on your local machine with Visual Studio and compile the solution.
+Create a ASP.NET MVC solution on your local machine with Visual Studio and compile the solution.

 ### Step 2 - Install NitroNet

-Please choose between variant **A** with Unity or **B** with another IoC Framework.
+Please choose between variant **A** with Unity or **B** with another IoC framework.

-#### (A) Directly with Unity IoC Container
+#### (A) Directly with Unity IoC container

-##### NuGet Package Installation
+##### NuGet Package installation
-There are several ways to install NitroNet in your MVC Application.
+There are several ways to install NitroNet in your MVC application.
 The easiest way is to use NitroNet together with Unity.
-Execute following Line in your NuGet Package Manager or search the Package in your NuGet Browser:
+Execute following Line in your NuGet Package Manager or search the package in your NuGet browser:

 `PM >` `Install-Package NitroNet.UnityModules`

+Optionally, we recommend to install the [Unity.Mvc](https://www.nuget.org/packages/Unity.Mvc/) which is a lightweight Unity bootstrapper for MVC applications.

 ##### Extend your Global.asax
-To activate NitroNet it's important to add/register the new View-Engine in your Application.
+To activate NitroNet it's important to add/register the new view engine in your application.
 You can do this, with these lines of code ([Gist](https://gist.github.com/daniiiol/62dd61615fcd73dc8386f56b69ed1a06):

 	<%@Application Language='C#' %>
 	<%@ Import Namespace="NitroNet" %>